mu-cai/FRL/README.md

-# Out-of-distribution Detection via Frequency-regularized Generative Models
+# Out-of-distribution Detection via Frequency-regularized Generative Models [WACV 2023 **Highlight** ]

-This is the source code for our WACV 2023 paper [Out-of-distribution Detection via Frequency-regularized Generative Models](https://arxiv.org/abs/2208.09083) by Mu Cai, and Yixuan Li.
+This is the source code for our WACV 2023 **Highlight** paper [Out-of-distribution Detection via Frequency-regularized Generative Models](https://arxiv.org/abs/2208.09083) by Mu Cai, and Yixuan Li.
 The main idea and code are **heavily borrowed from** [Frequency Domain Image Translation: More Photo-realistic, Better Identity-preserving](https://github.com/mu-cai/frequency-domain-image-translation/).

 <div align="center">